gzymm/MemFiller/README.md

 # Example:

-MemFiller.py -a 4 -t GB -p 2
+MemFiller.py -a 4 -u GB -p 2

 This will create 2 process that takes 4gb of ram each.
 8gb in total of ram will be filled (amount*process)